Inflammation is the

 These foods raise blood sugar, stimulate the production of

-Here is a sample and easy to follow routine for anti-inflammatory meal plan.
+Here is a sample and easy-to-follow routine for the anti-inflammatory meal plan.

 Simple Anti-Inflammatory Meal Plan